 Let me set the stage… You have a plan for dinner and, by some miracle, actually have all the ingredients.
 So, you start to prep your meal, feeling good because you’ll actually be able to get dinner on the table before everyone melts down.
 As you’re cruising along, chopping an onion, you suddenly feel a tug at your leg, or a voice calling for help on homework you thought had been completed, or two little voices from the other room escalating in anger and frustration.
-Yup, the kids are underfoot and needing attention just when you need a few free moments to get dinner going.
+Yup, the kids need attention just when you need a few free moments to get dinner going and you are left wondering how does anyone cook with kids underfoot?

 This is an all-too-familiar scene for pretty much any parent.
 It is one that can cause even the sanest of parents to lose their minds as they try to balance it all.
 So what do you do?
 Do you let them fight it out and ignore the screams?
 Tell them to figure out their homework on their own?
 Shake your leg free of your toddler and just keep chopping?
 Or do you drop everything and just suck it up knowing that dinner will be late getting on the table again?